-At VLACS, students have the opportunity to customize their learning according to their interests, talents, or passions.
-Our flexible learning journeys include courses, projects, experiences, teams, and college.
+At VLACS, students customize their learning according to their interests, talents, or passions.
+Our flexible learning journeys include courses, projects, experiences, teams, internships and college level courses.
 By mixing these learning journeys, students create their own unique learning playlists.

-We understand that not everyone learns at the same rate and that many students will benefit from having more time to master a concept.
-The same student that struggles with one competency may find that the next competency is easier for them to master, and they progress quickly.
-We do not label students as failures because they need more time to learn.
-At the same time, we welcome students who would like to accelerate their learning.
+Students learn at different speeds and many will benefit from having more time to master a concept.
+Others may like to accelerate their learning to learn at a quicker pace.
+The same student that struggles with one competency may find that the next competency is easier for them to master, and thus progress more quickly.
+Students can take as much time as they need to learn because, at our school, success is the only goal.
+This allows students to move through their learning journey at VLACS without labels based on their learning pace.
 Students who meet the prerequisites for college courses are welcome to enroll at any time during their high school career.

-Here is a list of a few of the colleges VLACS students have been accepted into in recent years:
+Here is a sampling of the colleges VLACS students have been accepted into in recent years:

 - Bard College